Are you suffering from feelings of being held down at night?

 The Source of Sleep Paralysis

-My name is Ryan Hurd; I’m a dream researcher and author of Sleep Paralysis: A Dreamer’s Guide.
-Although sleep paralysis can be terrifying, it is a normal dream state that is safe and natural.
+My name is Ryan Hurd; I’m a dream researcher and author of the Sleep Paralysis: A Guide to Hypnagogic Visions and Visitors of the Night Although sleep paralysis can be terrifying, it is a normal dream state that is safe and natural.

 I say this as not only an expert, but as someone who suffered from sleep paralysis myself since I was 14 years old.